-Most often, PET/CT scans are used in oncology to help assess a newly diagnosed cancer patient, form an effective treatment plan, and to monitor the patient’s progress throughout the course of treatment.
+PET/CT is a vital tool in the diagnosing, staging and restaging of cancers.
+PET is the nuclear portion of the hybrid camera system that detects cancerous tumors on a physiological level.
+Radioisotopes are utilized in localizing in the body without any harmful side effects.
+The CT is the other portion of the hybrid camera system to anatomically locate the cancerous tumors the PET detects.
+This enables oncology to form an effective treatment plan and monitor a patient’s treatment throughout the course of treatment.
 Initially, your doctor may refer you for a PET/CT scan to pinpoint the location where the cancer began and identify or rule out any additional places where it may have spread.
 Using non- invasive PET and CT imaging in combination can also help reduce or eliminate the need for exploratory surgery or biopsies.

 For more information on this and other radiology procedures, please visit www.radiologyinfo.org.